neuroinformatics-unit/gsoc/GSoC-2025/BrainGlobe: Add to BrainGlobe’s data visualization tools (Tanmmay Koli).md

 | **Week 10-12** | 30 | Finalize refinement and optimize the widget's performance.
 Prepare final report for documentation and showcase of widget functionality (If available time, implement stretch goals). |

 ## Communication plan
-I will be active on Zulip to communicate with mentors and the rest of the community involved in NIU's projects.
+I will be active on Zulip to communicate with mentors, Alessandro Felder and Igor Tarnikov, and the rest of the community involved in NIU's projects.
 I will also be using zoom for online meetings and progress reports with my mentors and peers.
 I plan to push my changes onto the BrainGlobe brainrender-napari Github repo to receive feedback and track my development.
 I will also document and post weekly summaries for my development process so that I can receive feedback as well.

 ## Personal statement